aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 Toko asked Suisei to introduced herself and

-☄ : _Hello everyone I'm Hoshimachi Suisei from Nijisanji!_
+:comet: : Hello everyone I'm Hoshimachi Suisei from Nijisanji!

-🍹 : _Eh don't start a political problem because of me..._
+:tropical_drink: : Eh don't start a political problem because of me...

-☄ : _It's idol VTuber Hoshimachi Suisei of Hololive here!_
+:comet: : It's idol VTuber Hoshimachi Suisei of Hololive here!

 And their swapping of greetings or identities became pretty common in their future collab / activities.